Olamarx/Olamarx/README.md

 # Hi there 👋, I'm Owoeye Olaoluwa, popularly known as Olamarx👨🏽‍💼.

-I am a software engineer 💻 with open arms to opportunities.
+I am a software engineer 💻 with open arm to opportunities.

 ```javascript
 const olamarx = {